 In addition, 29% of respondents had 2 types of skin cancer, 12% had 3 types, and 1% had 4 or more types of skin cancer.

 After being diagnosed with skin cancer, most people take precautionary measures against its recurrence.
-People who were reluctant to use sunscreen when outdoors, wear clothing that provides protection from the sun, or avoid sun exposure, found that after diagnosis, their habits changed.
+People who were reluctant to use sunscreen when outdoors wear clothing that provides protection from the sun, or avoid sun exposure found that after diagnosis.
 Tanning bed usage among survey respondents also greatly dropped after a diagnosis of skin cancer.